 The main difference is that plantation shutters are louvered shutters, and the adjustable slats allow the light through the windows, as with Venetian blinds.

 Traditional shutters are usually solid shutters, and their main purpose is to block out the light completely and to add security to a window, but they do not allow the regulation of the amount of light entering the room

 In theory, plantation shutters and plantation blinds should be two different products, where the common feature is the presence of slats (or louvres).
 “Plantation”, in this case, would be the word identifying this feature.

 In reality, they are nowadays used as synonyms, while the term “Venetian Blinds” are now used to identify the slatted blinds.
 At the Shutter Shop we supply both types!

 The most commonly used materials are MDF (Medium Density Fibreboard), wood and plastics.
 MDF is a man-made material, that derives from recycled wood fibres pressed with resin.
 The great advantage of MDF is that it stands better humidity and heat changes compared to wood.
 It is also a much more affordable material, and for this reason our ranges of MDF shutters (Antigua and Bermuda) are extremely popular among our clients.

-For our wooden shutters, we use natural wood obtained from sustainable sources, like basswood, paulownia and – for our top quality Samoa range.
+For our wooden shutters, we use natural wood obtained from sustainable sources, like basswood and paulownia.
 Wooden shutters show more of the natural grain of woods, and they become a perfect choice with stain colours.
 If you want to learn more about the different qualities of MDF and wooden shutters, you can read our blog post "MDF or Wooden Shutters?".
 We also use ABS, for waterproof shutters, that are used in high humidity rooms like bathroom or kitchen.
 Our 100 % waterproof Java range belongs to this category.